ethyca/fides/docs/fidesops/docs/development/overview.md

 - MSSQL: Known issues around connecting to MSSQL exist today for Apple M1 users.
 M1 users that wish to install `pyodbc` locally, please reference the workaround [here](https://github.com/mkleehammer/pyodbc/issues/846).

 - Package not found: When running `make server`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `make server-shell`, and then run `pip install -e .`.
-Verify Fidesops is installed with `pip list`.
+Verify fidesops is installed with `pip list`.

 ## Write your code

 See the [contributing details](contributing_details.md) guide to get familiar with writing and testing API endpoints, database models, and more.

-We want to help you ensure your code plays nicely with the rest of the Fidesops ecosystem.
-Many projects describe code style and documentation as a suggestion; in Fidesops it's a CI-checked requirement.
+We want to help you ensure your code plays nicely with the rest of the fidesops ecosystem.
+Many projects describe code style and documentation as a suggestion; in fidesops it's a CI-checked requirement.

 * To learn how to style your code, see the [style guide](code_style.md).
 * To learn how to document your code, see the [docs guide](documentation.md).